Everyone likes to be praised, but when praise is specific, it comes across as sincere

 Meaning

-The core message is simple: generic compliments are cheap, but specific praise is a currency of genuine connection and trust.
+It means generic compliments are cheap, but specific praise creates genuine connection and trust.

 Explanation

-Let me tell you, I’ve seen this principle play out a thousand times.
-You throw out a “great job,” and it gets a nod.
-But you say, “The way you structured that proposal’s third point completely disarmed my biggest objection—that was masterful,” and you see their eyes light up.
+You say “great job,” and it gets a nod.
+But when you say, “The way you structured that proposal’s third point completely disarmed my biggest objection,” and you see their eyes light up.
 That’s the difference.
 The first is noise.
 The second is a signal that you were actually paying attention.
 It shows you’re not just being polite; you’re recognizing a specific, valuable contribution.
-It moves praise from a social nicety to a powerful, authentic motivator.

 Reading Level40